minhhieuphamit/minhhieuphamit/README.md

 ## Backend Developer

-I'm a final year student at Ho Chi Minh City University of Technology (HUTECH) with over 2 years of application development experience at HDBank, specializing in core banking systems and treasury operations.
+I'm a graduate from Ho Chi Minh City University of Technology (HUTECH) with over 2 years of application development experience at HDBank, specializing in core banking systems and treasury operations.

 ### 📍 Location & Contact